-You may not sleep, you may cry at every rejection, you may find yourself having trouble being happy for other girls’ successes.
+You may not sleep, cry at every rejection, and find yourself having trouble being happy for other girls’ successes.
 You may watch Bachelor in Paradise as a distraction and find the rose ceremony “cuts” hits too close to home.
 You may cry because it is just too real.
-At this point you have lost all reasoning.
+At this point, you have lost all reasoning.

 Bid day finally arrives with sorority rush results

-If your daughter makes it to the end, the grand finale, also known as Bid Day, you will not sleep the night before and you will carry your phone everywhere waiting for the text.
+If your daughter makes it to the end, the grand finale, also known as Bid Day, you will not sleep the night before, and you will carry your phone everywhere, waiting for the text.
 Your daughter may get her top choice.
-If the process worked for your daughter, you will feel joy on this day (and you probably quit reading this article several paragraphs back).
-If your daughter faced major rejection/cuts already, you will have no optimism left.
+If the process worked for your daughter, you would feel joy on this day (and you probably quit reading this article several paragraphs back).
+If your daughter has already faced major rejection/cuts, you will have no optimism left.

-You may get a text that says, “I got XYZ, I am trying not to cry” or “My roommate XYZ and I got ABC, trying to cry.”
-You may feel grief so deep it should be embarrassing.
-The part of your brain that controls logic and reasoning and knows that in the scheme of life, this is not THAT important, will be silenced by the emotions you are feeling (and the lack of sleep).
-Because for this moment, the result is EVERYTHING… you have spent days in a vacuum, with years of anxiety inducing moments all crammed into a week, and your daughter’s mental well-being, and yours, have been through the wringer.
+You may get a text that says, “I got XYZ, I am trying not to cry,” or “My roommate XYZ and I got ABC, trying to cry.”
+You may feel a grief so deep it should be embarrassing.
+The part of your brain that controls logic and reasoning and knows that in the scheme of life, this is not THAT important will be silenced by the emotions you are feeling (and the lack of sleep).
+Because for this moment, the result is EVERYTHING… you have spent days in a vacuum, with years of anxiety-inducing moments all crammed into a week, and your daughter’s mental well-being, and yours, have been through the wringer.

 I have no answers yet.
-It is 3 days after Bid Day and my daughter did not get her happy ending.
-And although this is my story, this is really HER story to tell, to live, to re-write how she chooses, so I will remain anonymous.
+It is 3 days after Bid Day, and my daughter did not get her happy ending.
+And although this is my story, this is HER story to tell, to live, to re-write how she chooses so that I will remain anonymous.

 I could use a little more work and will continue to lean on trusted friends and my faith.
-I will encourage others to trust their daughters, trust their own faith, trust their instincts but will never, ever tell anyone to trust the process.
+I will encourage others to trust their daughters, trust their faith, trust their instincts, but I will never, ever tell anyone to trust the process.